CPernet/ReproducibleQuantitativeDataScience/README.md

 ### Day 1 - Data Collection and data storage

-- Introduction to reproducibility: Definitions and origins (1h)
+- Introduction to reproducibility: Definitions and origins (CP)
 - How do you store data on your computer?
-Data structures and data naming - lecture and exercises (1h)
+Data structures and data naming (RO)
-- Data provenance: keeping track of where data are coming from - lecture and exercises (1h)
+- Data provenance: keeping track of where data are coming from (MG)
-- Reproducibility is hard: case study (1 h)
+- Reproducibility is hard: case study (all)
-- Ethic and GDPR - lecture and practical case reviews (2h)

 ### Day 2 - Reproducible designs, protocols and pre-registration

-- Concepts and tools for protocol documentation, and study pre-registration - lecture (1.5h)
+- Concepts and tools for protocol documentation, and study pre-registration (CP)
-- Case studies - exercise (1h)
+- Ethic and GDPR - lecture and practical case reviews (CP & RO)
-- Using markdown for documentation - practical (1/2h)
+- Using markdown for documentation - practical (MG)
-- Version control and social coding with Git and GitHub - practical, split in novice/advanced course (3h)
+- Version control and social coding with Git and GitHub - practical, split in novice/advanced course (all)

 ### Course work